Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-c:v mpsoc_vcu_h264``

-  + Declares the encoder's codec for video (as opposed to audio ``-c:a ...``) is the hardware-acclerated encoder in the Alveo U30 card
+  + Declares the encoder's codec for video (as opposed to audio ``-c:a ...``) is the hardware-accelerated encoder in the Xilinx device

 - ``-y``